DADA: Driver Attention Prediction in Driving Accident Scenarios: Our Approach

 \subsection{DAMD module}

-After obtaining the hidden driver attention representation $\hat{\bf{A}}\in \mathbb{R}^{256\times32\times32}$ with 256 channels of 32$\times$32 resolution, it is fed into the driver attention map decoding module (DAMD) to generate a driver attention map $\hat{Y}$ of the last frame in each clip, with the same size to the input frames, where 8 layers interleaved several 2D convolution, 2D batch normalization (BN2D), and upsampling layers.
-Specifically, DAMD module is implemented as upsampling($\times$2)$\rightarrow$ conv(3$\times$3, 128) $\rightarrow$ BN2D$\rightarrow$ upsampling($\times$2) $\rightarrow$ conv(3$\times$3, 64) $\rightarrow$ BN2D $\rightarrow$ upsampling($\times$2)$ \rightarrow$ conv(3$\times$3, 1), where the conv is denoted as conv(kernel, channel).
-Note that, each conv layer follows a $Relu$ function, and the last layer in our network is a $Sigmoid$ function to limit the output value of driver attention map to $[0,1]$.
+After obtaining the hidden driver attention map ${\bf{H}}_{T+1}$ for the $(T+1)^{th}$ frame, it is fed into the driver attention map decoding module (DAMD) to generate final driver attention map $\hat{Y}$ of the $(T+1)^{th}$ frame.
+It is worthy noting that the driver attention map of the $(T+1)^{th}$ frame considers the historical scene variation in previous $T$ frames.
+The structure of DAMD is constructed by six layers, interleaved by \emph{upsampling}, \emph{2D convolution}, and \emph{2D batch normalization} layers.
+More specifically, DAMD module is implemented as \emph{upsampling}($\times$4)$\rightarrow$ \emph{convolution} (3$\times$3, 128) $\rightarrow$ \emph{batch normalization+ReLU} $\rightarrow$ \emph{upsampling}($\times$2) $\rightarrow$ \emph{convolution}(3$\times$3, 1) $\rightarrow$ \emph{Sigmold}, where the deconvolution is denoted as convolution (kernel, channels). \emph{Sigmoid} function is used to limit the output value of driver attention map to $[0,1]$.